 - Version upgrades are charged every time.

-- No business specific features available.
+- No business-specific features are available.

 - Expensive for multi-user systems.

-Read about comparison between Tally and ProfitBooks
+Read about the comparison between Tally and ProfitBooks

 3) ZOHO Books